-Harmonized measurement and disclosure of financed emissions are key to ensuring comparability and transparency among FIs.
-The SBTi has identified the Global GHG Accounting and Reporting Standard for the financial industry, developed by the PCAF, as a freely available approach to measure portfolio-wide or asset-level-financed emissions.
-The standard has been reviewed by the GHGP and is in conformance with the requirements set forth in the Corporate Value Chain (Scope 3) Accounting and Reporting Standard, for Category 15 investment activities."
+Harmonized measurement and disclosure of financed emissions are key to ensuring comparability and transparency among financial institutions.
+The SBTi has identified the Global GHG Accounting and Reporting Standard for the financial industry, developed by Partnership for Carbon Accounting Financials (PCAF), as a freely available approach to measure portfolio-wide or asset-level-financed emissions.
+The standard has been reviewed by the GHG Protocol and is in conformance with the requirements set forth in the Corporate Value Chain (Scope 3) Accounting and Reporting Standard, for Category 15 investment activities."
 The Standard provides detailed methodological guidance on measurement and disclosure of GHG emissions associated with loans and investments.
 The standard is applicable to multiple geographies and includes GHG accounting methods for the asset classes covered in this SBTi guidance document (i.e., mortgages, real estate, electricity generation project finance, and corporate equity and debt).
 See Figure 4.2 below for more information.

-For FIs that are interested in understanding the overall exposure to emissions of their portfolios, they may use PCAF methods to conduct a portfolio-wide emissions screening and prioritize which part of a portfolio to focus on for target setting (i.e., asset classes and sectors).
-Following this prioritization, FIs measure emissions associated with their investing and lending activities to determine the emission baselines from which emission-based science-based targets are set.
-While the SBTi has determined required activities that FIs shall include in the target boundary, FIs may still set targets on optional activities if these activities are deemed significant and to increase the percentage of their investment and lending covered with targets (see Section 5.3 for more information on this topic).
-For instance, while residential mortgage has been determined as an optional activity in the current project phase, FIs with significant mortgage holdings are still encouraged to include this asset class in their targets.
+For financial institutions that are interested in understanding the overall exposure to emissions of their portfolios, they may use PCAF methods to conduct a portfolio-wide emissions screening and prioritize which part of a portfolio to focus on for target setting (i.e., asset classes and sectors).
+Following this prioritization, financial institutions measure emissions associated with their investing and lending activities to determine the emission baselines from which emission-based SBTs are set.
+While the SBTi has determined required activities that financial institutions shall include in the target boundary, FIs may still set targets on optional activities if these activities are deemed significant (see Section 5.3 for more information on this topic).
+For instance, while residential mortgage has been determined as an optional activity in the current project phase, financial institutions with significant mortgage holdings are still encouraged to include this asset class in their targets.

-At the monitoring stage, FIs setting SDA targets shall annually measure their progress against the target, at which point, measuring portfolio emissions intensity and comparing it with the baseline intensity is required.
-For more detailed explanation on how to use PCAF as a starting point for target setting, see Section 5.4.1 on the SDA.
+At the monitoring stage, financial institutions setting SDA targets shall annually measure their progress against the target, at which point, measuring portfolio emissions intensity and comparing it with the baseline intensity is required.
+For more detailed explanation on how to use PCAF as a starting point for target setting, see Section 5.4.1 on the Sectoral Decarbonization Approach.